StevenClontz/prof.clontz.org/classes/2020/01/ma23x/index.md

 absences may request additional time on a Comprehensive Mastery Quiz or the Final Exam.

-## Take-Home Projects
+## Take-Home Projects (MA238)

-Some standards are too involved to be assessed on timed daily quizzes.
+Some differential equations standards are too involved to be assessed on timed daily quizzes.
 Instead, each student will complete a take-home project based on that topic.
 Each project will have one or more submission deadlines;
 after each deadline, the instructor will mark the submitted project with